The coaching industry can seem shade at times with sharks in the water

 What is available, though, is pure action.

 Action will give you feedback.
 Putting yourself out there will give you feedback.
 Testing ideas will give you feedback.
 Experimenting will give you feedback.
 Talking to people and asking for feedback will give you feedback.
 Journaling will give you (incredible) feedback.
-Video taping yourself will give you feedback (very uncomfortable feedback at that — ever watch yourself on video?
-First few (hundred) times are rough!).
+Videotaping yourself will give you feedback (very uncomfortable feedback at that — ever watched yourself on video?
+The first few (hundred) times are rough!).

 You need to go shake things up.
 Shake up your life.
 Learn something new.
 Take some action.
 Get feedback.
 Repeat.
 Again and again and again.

-This article about life coaches, the coaching industry, and self-help industry came when I was really frustrated with it, but I was terrified to share it publicly because I saw myself as a kind of “coach” in a minor way.
+This article about coaches for men, life coaches, the coaching industry, and the self-help industry came when I was really frustrated with it, but I was terrified to share it publicly because I saw myself as a kind of “coach” in a minor way.
 More of a teacher.
 A knowledge cultivator.
 An idea and information guy.
 An experimenter.
-A super-curious fellow that cared a lot about self-improvement and human potential.
+A super-curious fellow who cared a lot about self-improvement and human potential.
 A guy that just wanted to help people.

-All these I-just-sent-you-a-DM people where just saying, “I’m going to pitch you in your DMs, because I can’t do it here.”
+All these I-just-sent-you-a-DM people were just saying, “I’m going to pitch you in your DMs because I can’t do it here.”

 Maybe I’m just being cynical.